Paul's passion for making and consuming coffee extends back over thirty years. An extensive traveler, he currently lives

 Blade vs. Burr: A Guide to the Different Types of Coffee Grinders

-As a passionate drinker and consumer of coffee for over thirty years, I can say for certain that grinding your own coffee, rather than buying ready ground, is one of the essential ways to achieve high quality coffee drinks.
+As a passionate drinker and consumer of coffee for over thirty years, I can say for certain that grinding your own coffee, rather than buying it ready ground, is one of the easiest ways to achieve superior beverages.

 For those people who have little or no experience of the different types of grinder however, the variety of products on sale can be confusing, with expressions such as blade or burr meaning nothing to the average person.